Kabeeraa27/CineRateAI/README.md

 pip install -r requirements.txt
 ```

-The `requirements.txt` file should include all necessary libraries like `pandas`, `scikit-learn`, `flask`, etc.

 ### 4. **Prepare the Dataset**

 Ensure that you have the dataset (e.g., `movies.csv`) in the `data/` directory.
 You can modify the path or name in the script if necessary.

 ### 5. **Run the Application**

+1. Open the project in Terminal

-First, run the following command to generate the pickle files:
+2. run the following command to generate the pickle files:

 ```bash
 python main.py
 ```

-Run the Flask application to start the web app and model prediction service.
+3. Run the Flask application to start the web app and model prediction service.

 ```bash
 python app.py
 ```

 This will start a local development server at `http://127.0.0.1:5000/`.

+OR

+1. Run PIPELINE.ipynb for a complete flow [Jupyter format]

 ### 6. **Access the Model Predictions**